 The Board Committees meet on the basis of a calendar proposed by their chairs and approved by the Board, which in a small number of cases was updated when the chairs deemed it appropriate and/or necessary in light of company developments; meetings are held in time to allow the results to be examined and evaluated by the Board, in accordance with the Regulation of the BoD and Board Committees.
 At the first subsequent meeting of the Board, the chairs provide information - usually in the form of a written report made available before the meeting, in accordance with the Regulation of the BoD and Board Committees, including the strengths and areas for improvement identified, any dissenting or abstaining positions and reasons therefor - on the activities of their committees and on their proposals, opinions and recommendations.
-In 2023, the Chair ensured effective coordination of the Board of Directors, also by attending meetings.
-For the organisation of their proceedings, the Board Committees are assisted by a secretary appointed by the Board of Directors, or by the Committees to the Secretary of the Board of Directors, Giuseppe Catalano.
+In 2023, the Chair ensured effective coordination of the work of the Board Committees (those expressly required by the CG Code and those set up by the Company) and that of the Board of Directors, also by attending meetings.
+For the organisation of their proceedings, the Board Committees are assisted by a secretary appointed by the Board of Directors, or by the Committees, and supported by the Corporate Affairs function: the Board has assigned the role of Secretary of all the Board Committees to the Secretary of the Board of Directors, Giuseppe Catalano.
 The results of the 2023 Board Review reflected satisfaction with the adequacy of the information process that precedes the meetings of the Committees.